Maghnie/docs/developers/api-documentation/guides-and-tutorials/setpoints-and-schedules.md

 Setpoints and schedules write directly to building automation components and may thus \(deliberately\) complement, interfere with, or completely override existing control and automation.
 This is a critical operation and thus disabled per default on all projects.
 Further, there is a series of safeguards in place that limit and protect access to this feature.
 We go through these safeguards one by one in the following.

-#### 1. Activating setpoint and schedules on the project
+#### 1. Activating setpoints and schedules in the project

-The setpoints and schedules feature is per default completely locked for all projects.
+The setpoints and schedules feature is by default completely locked for all projects.
 Trying to post a setpoint or schedule results - even with the right roles and permissions \(next step\) - in an error:

 ```javascript
 {